lonewolftechnology/godot-dojo/README.md

 </details>

 > Important:
-> We are currently building against Godot 4.3, but 4.2.2 should be supported for a while.
+> We are currently building against Godot 4.3.
-> If you want to build against 4.2.2, you need to checkout the `godot-4.2.2` branch of the `godot-cpp` submodule.
+> If you want to build against other versions, you may need to checkout the corresponding branch of the `godot-cpp` submodule.
 Please submit an issue or PR if you find any problems.

 > Warning:
 > The provided Makefile **is not compatible with Windows**.